getsentry/sentry-fullstory/README.md

 For the Sentry-FullStory integration to work, you must have the [Sentry Browser SDK package](https://www.npmjs.com/package/@sentry/browser) or the [Sentry React Native SDK package](https://www.npmjs.com/package/@sentry/react-native) and the [FullStory Browser SDK package](https://www.npmjs.com/package/@fullstory/browser) or the [FullStory React Native SDK package](https://www.npmjs.com/package/@fullstory/react-native) respectively.

-The Sentry FullStory integration is compatible with Sentry JavaScript SDK 9.x and above.
-If you need to support Sentry JavaScript SDK 8.x or lower, please use version 3.x of this integration.

 ### On-Premise Installations

 If you are using on-premise Sentry (not sentry.io), then you must have Sentry version `20.6.0` or higher.